nevermined-io/app_docs/docs/tutorials/ai/11-huggingface.md

 We recommend you to take a look to the different [guides and tutorials we have about Nevermined App](../../getting-started/)

-The next step is to create a brand new [Smart Subscription](../builders/create-subscription)
+The next step is to create a brand new [Payment Plan](../builders/create-plan)

 You will register your AI Service associated with this Subscription you are about to create.
-The process to create a new Subscription is pretty straightforward, but [here](../builders/create-subscription) you can find some help to guide you.
+The process to create a new Subscription is pretty straightforward, but [here](../builders/create-plan) you can find some help to guide you.

 ### Registering the AI Model

-So now that you have all set up and you have created a Smart Subscription, you can create a Web Service Asset to register your AI Model in Nevermined App.
+So now that you have all set up and you have created a Payment Plan, you can create a Web Service Asset to register your AI Model in Nevermined App.

 You can find a complete guide to register your service [here](../builders/register-webservice/)